seandstewart/bardly/pending/romances/the-tempest/11-player.md

 To hear thee speak of Naples.
 She does hear me;
 And that she does I weep: myself am Naples,
 Who with mine eyes, never since at ebb, beheld
-The king my father wreck'd. …
+The king my father wreck'd. ...

 **MIRANDA**
-… Alack, for mercy!
+...
+Alack, for mercy!

 **FERDINAND**
 Yes, faith, and all his lords; the Duke of Milan
-And his brave son being twain. …
+And his brave son being twain. ...

 **PROSPERO**
 *\[Aside]*
-… The Duke of Milan
+...
+The Duke of Milan
 And his more braver daughter could control thee,
-If now ’twere fit to do’t.
+If now 'twere fit to do't.
 At the first sight
 They have changed eyes.
 Delicate Ariel,
-I’ll set thee free for this. …
+I'll set thee free for this. ...

 *\[To FERDINAND]*
-… A word, good sir;
+...
+A word, good sir;
 I fear you have done yourself some wrong: a word.

 **MIRANDA**
 Why speaks my father so ungently?
 This
 Is the first man that e 'er I saw, the first
-That e’er I sigh’d for: pity move my father
+That e'er I sigh'd for: pity move my father
-To be inclined my way! …
+To be inclined my way! ...

 **FERDINAND**
-… O, if a virgin,
+...
+O, if a virgin,
-And your affection not gone forth, I‘ll make you
+And your affection not gone forth, I'll make you
-The queen of Naples. …
+The queen of Naples. ...

 **PROSPERO**
-… Soft, sir! one word more.
+...
+Soft, sir! one word more.

 *\[Aside]*
 They are both in either's powers; but this swift business
 I must uneasy make, lest too light winning
-Make the prize light. …
+Make the prize light. ...

 *\[To FERDINAND]*
-… One word more; I charge thee
+...
+One word more; I charge thee
 That thou attend me: thou dost here usurp
 The name thou owest not; and hast put thyself
 Upon this island as a spy, to win it
-From me, the king on ‘t. …
+From me, the king on 't. ...

 **FERDINAND**
-… No, as I am a man.
+...
+No, as I am a man.

 **MIRANDA**
 There's nothing ill can dwell in such a temple:
 If the ill spirit have so fair a house,
-Good things will strive to dwell with’t. …
+Good things will strive to dwell with't. ...

 **PROSPERO**
-… Follow me.
+...
+Follow me.
 Speak not you for him; he's a traitor.
 Come;
-I’ll manacle thy neck and feet together:
+I'll manacle thy neck and feet together:
 Sea-water shalt thou drink; thy food shall be
-The fresh-brook muscles, wither’d roots and husks
+The fresh-brook muscles, wither'd roots and husks
 Wherein the acorn cradled.
-Follow. …
+Follow. ...

 **FERDINAND**
-… No;
+...
+No;
 I will resist such entertainment till
-Mine enemy has more power. …
+Mine enemy has more power. ...
 *\[Draws, and is charmed from moving]*

 **MIRANDA**
-… O dear father,
+...
+O dear father,
 Make not too rash a trial of him, for
-He's gentle and not fearful. …
+He's gentle and not fearful. ...

 **PROSPERO**
-… What?
+...
+What?
 I say,
 My foot my tutor?
 Put thy sword up, traitor;
 Who makest a show but darest not strike, thy conscience
 Is so possess'd with guilt: come from thy ward,
 For I can here disarm thee with this stick
-And make thy weapon drop. …
+And make thy weapon drop. ...

 **MIRANDA**
-… Beseech you, father.
+...
+Beseech you, father.

 **PROSPERO**
-Hence! hang not on my garments. …
+Hence! hang not on my garments. ...

 **MIRANDA**
-… Please, have pity;
+...
+Please, have pity;
-I‘ll be his surety. …
+I'll be his surety. ...

 **PROSPERO**
-...Silence! one word more
+...
+Silence! one word more
 Shall make me chide thee, if not hate thee.
 What!
 An advocate for an imposter! hush!
 Thou think'st there is no more such shapes as he,
 Having seen but him and Caliban: foolish wench!
 To the most of men this is a Caliban
-And they to him are angels. …
+And they to him are angels. ...

 **MIRANDA**
-… My affections
+...
+My affections
 Are then most humble; I have no ambition
-To see a goodlier man. …
+To see a goodlier man. ...

 **PROSPERO**
-… Come on; obey:
+...
+Come on; obey:
 Thy nerves are in their infancy again
-And have no vigour in them. …
+And have no vigour in them. ...

 **FERDINAND**
-… So they are;
+...
+So they are;
 My spirits, as in a dream, are all bound up.
 My father's loss, the weakness which I feel,
-The wreck of all my friends, nor this one’s threats,
+The wreck of all my friends, nor this one's threats,
 To whom I am subdued, are but light to me,
 Might I but through my prison once a day
 Behold this maid: all corners else o'the earth
 Let liberty make use of; space enough
-Have I in such a prison. …
+Have I in such a prison. ...

 **PROSPERO**
 *\[Aside]*
-… It works. …
+...
+It works. ...

 *\[To FERDINAND]*
-… Come on.
+...
+Come on.
-Thou hast done well, fine Ariel! …
+Thou hast done well, fine Ariel! ...

 *\[To FERDINAND]*
-… Follow me.
+...
+Follow me.

 *\[To ARIEL]*
-Hark what thou else shalt do me. …
+Hark what thou else shalt do me. ...

 **MIRANDA**
-… Be of comfort;
+...
+Be of comfort;
 My father's of a better nature, sir,
 Than he appears by speech: this is unwonted
-Which now came from him. …
+Which now came from him. ...

 **PROSPERO**
-… Thou shalt be free
+...
+Thou shalt be free
 As mountain winds: but then exactly do
-All points of my command. …
+All points of my command. ...

 **ARIEL**
-… To the syllable.
+...
+To the syllable.

 **PROSPERO**
 Come, follow.
 Speak not for him.